SAP-samples/btp-s4hana-nocode-extension/prepare/QUICKSETUP.md

 Otherwise, use the following steps to set up your account.
 As an alternative you could also use the provided [Terraform script](https://github.com/SAP-samples/btp-terraform-samples/blob/main/released/discovery_center/mission_4024/README.md).

+The quick set up below does not offer the **Mobile Services** configuration, so if you intend to [Build Your App and Install it on a Mobile Device](../create-application/mobile_services/README.md), you should use the detailed setup below.

 ## Quick Setup
 In this section you will use a booster to (create and) set up a subaccount for using **SAP Build Apps**.
 To do this, you must be **administrator** of your global account on SAP BTP.
 You can start the booster by selecting the booster icon at this tile.